hotkeymuc/haul3/README.md

 * Write your code in HAUL3 (which is valid python).
 You may need to annotate types where inference is not possible.
 Use either Python3 style colons or `#@var NAME TYPE` annotations for that.
 The latter ensures Python 2 compatibility.
 * Use `translate.py` to translate code into the desired target language.
 * Use `ide.py` to play around with different languages (requires wx).
 * Use `build.py` to also compile/bundle/package/test the file on different architectures.
-This, unfortunately, requires external tools (QEMU, gcc, SDKs), which I regard as cheating.
+This, unfortunately, requires external tools (QEMU, gcc, SDKs), which I regard a bit like cheating.

 ![HAUL IDE](https://raw.githubusercontent.com/hotkeymuc/haul3/master/media/ide_screenshot000.png "HAUL IDE")